Krockema/AIP-2024/_pages/03-cfp.md

 - *Short Paper:* Up to 5 pages
 - *Demo Paper:* Up to 4 pages

 All submissions must include references and adhere to the Springer LNCS style.
-Accepted papers will be published in the workshop proceedings as issue in [Proceedings of Machine Learning Research](https://proceedings.mlr.press/)
+Accepted papers will be published in the workshop proceedings as special issue.

 ### Submission Platform:
 Please submit your papers through [EasyChair](https://easychair.org/conferences/?conf=ki2024).